programming languages, logics and meanings of programs, semantics and programming languages

 We propose that the phenomenon of local state may be understood in terms of Strachey 's concept of parametric (i.e., uniform) polymorphism.
 The intuitive basis for our proposal is the following analogy: a non-local procedure is independent of locally-declared variables in the same way that a parametrically polymorphic function is independent of types to which it is instantiated.
 A connection between parametricity and representational abstraction was first suggested by J. C. Reynolds.
 Reynolds used logical relations to formalize this connection in languages with type variables and user-defined types.
 We use relational parametricity to construct a model for an Algol-like language in which interactions between local and non-local entities satisfy certain relational criteria.
 Reasoning about local variables essentially involves proving properties of polymorphic functions.
 The new model supports straightforward validations of all the test equivalences that have been proposed in the literature for local variable semantics, and encompasses standard methods of reasoning about data representations.
 It is not known whether our techniques yield fully abstract semantics.
 A model based on partial equivalence relations on the natural numbers is also briefly examined.

-O'Hearn, P. W. and Tennent, R. D., "Parametricity and Local Variables" (1995).
-L.C.
-Smith College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
-Paper 2.
+O'Hearn, Peter W. and Tennent, R. D., "Parametricity and Local Variables" (1995).
+College of Engineering and Computer Science - Former Departments, Centers, Institutes and Projects.
+2.